 If you drink a lot of coffee and soda, these drinks will eventually penetrate the enamel, eventually whitening toothpastes will have little to no effect.
 The good news is that if done well, a one-off tooth whitening treatment won’t harm your teeth, although bleach is obviously not good for the planet.
 Your teeth may feel a bit tender for the first 36 hours, and the results are gradual, up to a few months.
 One treatment is enough for some, with more offered to people with lots of teeth stains.
 Tooth whitening treatments do not work on crowns, veneers, dentures or fillings.

 - Drink less ‘stain’ foods.
-You know the ones: strong tea, strong coffee, red wine!
+Strong tea or coffee, red wine.

 - Give up smoking, another obvious choice.